Eddy1822/Eddy1822.github.io/readme.txt

 This is my personal travels photos website.
-It shows photos of my travels in the USA and rearranges them either by date or state.
+It shows photos of my travels and arranges them by either by state or year.
 Click the button you want: By date or by state.